ivangeorgiev/django-statuspage/README.rst

 The output will be stored in the ``docs/_build/html`` directory.

-You can also build and publish the Github pages:
+You can also build and publish the Github pages using the ``.publish.sh`` script:

 .. code-block:: console

     cd docs
     . .publish.sh

-The script will build the HTML documentation, checkout the Github pages branch into ``docs/_build/.build`` directory and push changes to Github.
+The script will build the HTML documentation, checkout the Github pages branch into the ``docs/_build/.build`` directory, stage and push the changes to Github.